-Only applications that meet all the Gateway (eligibility) Criteria shall proceed for assessment under the Selection Criteria.
-The Project Selection Committee may at this stage request clarifications from the Applicant.
-As part of the assessment and appraisal process, a score is awarded for each Selection Criteria.
-Applications scoring at least 50% of the Selection criteria shall be awarded subject to budget availability.
+Applications meeting all the Gateway Criteria will be granted funding on a first come-first served basis subject to availability of funds.
 Budget will be allocated in order by receipt of a complete application (i.e. at the date of any rectifications being submitted) and the actual date of submission will be taken into account.